 In a mutual fund, the value of your shares goes up and down as the value of the stocks and bonds in the fund rise and fall.
 For the average investor to have the same exposure to those investment options and potential profits on their own would be extremely costly both in terms of the actual investment dollars and in terms of time.
 Additionally, investing in a mutual fund is generally a cost-effective way to gain access to professional money management.
 Were you to try and invest in individual securities and actively manage them the way a mutual fund’s manager does, it could very easily become a full-time job.
 In order to make wise investment decisions when you buy individual stocks and bonds yourself, at the very least you’d have to have the knowledge to do extensive research on various types of businesses in general (automobile, construction, medical) and on specific companies (GE, IBM, Microsoft).

-#best 3-year fixed rate savings bonds#tracker funds#best 2 yr fixed rate bonds#best 2 3 year fixed rate bonds#best three year fixed rate bonds#best 3 year fixed rate bonds 2019#best 2yr fixed rate bonds 2017#investment fund#best 3 year fixed rate isa bondsrating
+#best 3 year fixed rate isa bonds#best three year fixed rate bonds#best 3-year fixed rate savings bonds#schroders funds#best 2 yr fixed rate bonds#best 2 3 year fixed rate bonds#best 2yr fixed rate bonds 2017#neptune funds#best 3 year fixed rate bonds 2019rating

 Some of the key benefits of mutual funds include simplicity, cost, diversification, and professional management.
 These and other benefits make mutual funds the first and best choice of investment for the do-it-yourself investors, as well as professional money managers.
 If you are a beginner and want to know why mutual funds are a good fit for your investment needs, or if you are an advanced investor and need a reminder of why mutual funds are best-suited for your financial goals and lifestyle, here are some of the many benefits you need to know.
 Here are 8 of the top benefits of mutual funds: